Lewandowski benched by Bayern Munich for the first time in two years | Goal.com

 “On Saturday we're flying back to Hoffenheim, we don't have a day off.
 Actually, five days of ice baths would be nice now.”

-It has opened a rare window of opportunity for 19-year-old Zirkzee to start, with the teenager posting just the fourth Bundesliga start of his career.
-When he has featured previously from the outset, he has scored two goals and created another.
+It opened a rare window of opportunity for 19-year-old Zirkzee to start, with the teenager posting just the fourth Bundesliga start of his career.
+When he featured previously from the outset, he scored two goals and created another.

 Lewandowski, meanwhile, is widely considered to have been a leading candidate to win the 2020 Ballon d’Or had it not been cancelled because of the coronavirus pandemic.